DISTRICT IN REVIEW: SOUTH CONGRESS

 When in town, be sure to check out First Thursdays on South Congress, when shops stay open late and sidewalks fill with vendors and musicians.
 On the weekends, craft and vendor booths set up shop, providing even more only-in-Austin finds.

 Refuel with a stop at South Congress Café.
 You can't go wrong at brunch with migas, made-from-scratch tortillas topped with eggs, black beans and chipotle hot sauce.
-Snack Bar is a retro, diner-style restaurant that cooks up simple dishes with locally grown ingredients and regional flare.
 If you love pasta, head to Botticelli's, which offers authentic and creative Italian dishes.
 Take a seat in the oak-canopied beer garden and enjoy some live music with your meal.
 Try the tacos al pastor and a hand-shaken margarita at Güero's Taco Bar, an Austin landmark for nearly two decades.

 If you are in the mood for live music, make it your mission to stop by the Continental Club (pictured).
 A renowned Austin institution since 1957, the club showcases musical acts from famed Texas artists to up-and-comers.
 The Continental Club Gallery, just two doors up, offers a fusion of revolving art displays, mellow jazz and craft cocktails.
 Even if you're not a guest at the Hotel San Jose, you can still sip a locally inspired cocktail in the courtyard and enjoy the sounds of DJs spinning laid-back tracks.